marian-stanciulica/Foodybite/README.md

 #### From delegation to async/await

-Since all modules use the `async/await` concurrency module I needed to switch from the usual delegation pattern that `CoreLocation` uses to advertise the current location.
+Since all modules use the `async/await` concurrency module, I needed to switch from the usual delegation pattern that `CoreLocation` uses to advertise the current location.

-I was able to do it by using a continuation which I capture in the `requestLocation` method in `LocationProvider` only if the user previously authorized the use of location.
+I was able to do it by using a continuation which I captured in the `requestLocation` method in `LocationProvider` only if the user previously authorized the use of the location.
 Afterwards, I make the request for a single location to the location manager.

 ```swift
 public func requestLocation() async throws -> Location {